 Our aim is to embed a range of core skills and develop the knowledge needed to explore our fascinating world.

-Geography of shopping - We study the potential death of the high street and shopping in a globalised world.
+Urban change - We study the potential death of the high street and shopping in a globalised world.
 This topic includes fieldwork skills based on a study at Bluewater.

 Cold environments - A study of ice caps and glaciers and how they affect Earth, together with a study on humans in cold environments.